dujanhung/api-doc-converter/doc.md

 ▼
 ▣
 ◆
-dots count
+rocks count
 ◇
 ◙
 ◆
-there are ▶a◀ dots.
+there are ▶a◀ rocks.
 ◇
 ◘
 ◆
-dots-count: ▶a◀
+rocks-count: ▶a◀
 ◇
 ▲
 ▼